 Private 8299 3rd Battalion, Royal Fusiliers

 Stanley George Rattle was born on 16 April 1883 to George Rattle (1846-1902) and Rushander Fox (1844-1930), and was baptised at St Stephen Coleman Street on 13 May of that year.
 He had three sisters and two brothers, unfortunately two of these siblings died very young.
-Stanley George married Ellen Maud Fletcher at West Ham in 1903 and their first child Dudley Gordon was born the following year.
+Stanley George married Ellen Maud Fletcher (1881-1929) at West Ham in 1903.
+Their first child Dudley Gordon was born the following year.
 In 1901, Stanley George was stationed in the cavalry barracks in New Windsor Berkshire, where he was a trooper in the 1st Life Guards.
-Being on the reserve, he enlisted again before the start of the war on 3 June 1914 and was posted to the Royal Fusiliers.
+Being on the reserve, he enlisted again at the age of 31 on 3 June 1914 and was posted to the Royal Fusiliers.

 He settled down to life in this POW camp and was not required to undertake any work other than general cleaning, although he reports that the Russians were treated very unkindly.
-Food was usually a lump of brown bread and two bowls of soup a day, supplemented by food sent from home, as the post was on the whole quite good.
-Sanitary arrangements were not bad and a hot bath was taken once a week.
-Regulations were posted in German, Russian and French, but not British, probably due to there only being about 200 English yet around 10,000 other nationalities.
+Food was usually a lump of brown bread and two bowls of soup a day, supplemented by food sent from home.
+The post was on the whole quite good.
+Sanitary arrangements were not too bad and a hot bath was taken once a week.
+Regulations were posted in German, Russian and French, but not in English, due to there only being about 200 English prisoners from around 10,000 other nationalities.

 Stanley George was repatriated on 6 February 1916 and discharged from service on 4 March.
 He was awarded the 1914/15 Star, the Victory Medal, the British War Medal, and a Silver War Badge.